Four ways to explore Chefchaouen, Morocco's blue city

 Chefchaouen is an otherworldly escape nestled in Morocco’s Rif Mountains.
-As well as its distinctive palette of blue and white buildings, a striking contrast with the arid setting, this popular tourist town has plenty to offer.
-Embark on strenuous hillside hikes or idle strolls; bathe in mountain streams; or embrace the culinary scene and excellent shopping.
+As well as its distinctive palette of blue and white buildings, a striking contrast with the arid setting, this popular town has plenty to offer.
+Embark on strenuous hillside hikes or idle strolls, bathe in mountain streams, or embrace the culinary scene and excellent shopping.
 Here's how to tailor a trip to Chefchaouen to four different travel styles.

 Nowadays Chefchaouen is a rich cultural tapestry of Berber tribespeople, Muslims and Jews, along with descendants of the Moorish exiles from Spain who lived there in the 1400s.
-Berber tribespeople can be seen wearing distinctive cotton clothing paired with woven hats that are decorated with brightly coloured threads.
+Berber tribespeople can be seen wearing distinctive cotton clothing paired with woven hats, which are decorated with brightly coloured threads.

 Whatever the season, visitors are guaranteed incredible views.
 April to June is a popular time of year for trekkers.
 Chefchaouen is prone to dustings of snow in winter and may be more challenging for hikers (experience recommended).

 Chefchaouen for foodies

 Your taste buds won't know what’s hit them after a few days in the city, with the hundreds of spices, aromatic herbs, variety of textures and tantalising smells.
 Kick off your day with a bakery trip: bread is baked in a traditional wood-fired oven, giving it a distinctive taste and crunchy outer layer.